- The Assist Framework

 ASSIST – Cairncross Dockyard Brisbane (CDB)

-Led by Cairncross Dockyard Brisbane Pty Ltd. CDB is the national pilot and demonstrator.
+Led by Cairncross Dockyard Brisbane Pty Ltd, Cairncross is the national pilot and demonstrator.
 It could bring together dry-docking, advanced shiplift systems, cradles, and operating systems, advanced manufacturing, green and advanced steels, smart sustainment technologies and workforce training.

 ASSIST - Research and Innovation